-A molecular approach to energy transfer, kinetic theory, gas laws and calorimetry.
-The wave theories of physics, transfer of energy by waves, properties of waves.
-Application of wave theories to optical and acoustical phenomena such as interference, diffraction and polarization.
+Designed to familiarize students with the main trends in contemporary logic.
+A selection of topics from the current literature, including the logic of questions and imperatives. theories to optical and acoustical phenomena such as interference, diffraction and polarization.
 Interaction of radiation with matter, photoelectric effect, Compton effect, spectroscopy.
 Resolution of the wave-particle paradox by means of wave mechanics and the uncertainty principle.